VThalakottoor/MASER/README.md

 # MASER
 # Program: BMP_simulation_04112022.py
-## Make two folder codes and data.
+## Make two folder, codes and data.
 Save this program in codes and run it.
 Output will be in folder data. <br />

 Simulation: Maxwell - Bloch - Provotorov, Dipole Dipole Interaction and Bo Inhomogenety <br />
 Author: Vineeth Thalakottoor (vineethfrancis.physics@gmail.com) <br />